 - Place the wreath frame on a table.
-It can be beneficial to cover the table with heavy paper or cardboard to make the clean-up of sticky sap easier.
+It can be beneficial to cover the table with heavy paper or cardboard to make cleaning sticky sap easier.

-- A sturdy well-fitting pair of garden gloves can help protect hands from sharp needles and sap.
+- A sturdy, well-fitting pair of garden gloves can help protect hands from sharp needles and sap.
 There will be a lot of sap on tools, tables, and hands.
-Sometimes it can be difficult to build a wreath with gloves on.
-If you choose not to wear gloves, using hand lotion just before starting can make it easier to get the sap off your hands when you are finished.
+Sometimes, it can be difficult to build a wreath with gloves on.
+If you choose not to wear gloves, wash your hands immediately after finishing with a soap that contains pumice.
+Using hand lotion just before starting can make getting the sap off your hands easier when you are finished.